mridpin/cr_dehyphenator/README.md

 ## Rules
 1. Last char of the stripped line must be a hyphen "-".
 2. Character previous to the hyphen must be alphabetic
-3. (WIP) First character of the next line must be alphabetic 4- (WIP) First character of the next line must be non-capitalized, unless the entire word is.
-This is to prevent dehyphenating hyphenated proper nouns.
+3. First character of the next line must be alphabetic

+### Future improvements
+1. Prevent dehyphenating hyphenated proper nouns.

 # DESGUIONADOR